A Baker's Dozen Tips & Tricks for Law Firm Marketing

 Content marketing is a proven strategy for developing business leads across all industries.
 However, not enough lawyers are taking advantage of this strategy to increase practice visibility and generate a steady stream of new cases.

 Content marketing presents you with a unique opportunity – a way to overcome the confusing “legalese” and speak to your audience in a manner they can understand and relate to.
 How do you do that?
-We spoke with dozens of legal marketing experts and came up with the below baker's dozen tips and tricks to supercharge your content marketing efforts.
+We spoke with dozens of legal marketing experts from firms such as Platta Law and came up with the below baker's dozen tips and tricks to supercharge your content marketing efforts.

 1. Optimize for Google's Featured Snippets Inclusion